 To verify whether the MHA mechanism can learn general knowledge across different tasks, we conducted a cross-task fine-tuning experiment using the BERT model.
 Specifically, during the fine-tuning of the downstream task, all parameters of the transformer encoders are frozen, and only the embedding module and output layer are fine-tuned.
 Additionally, the sub-tasks during fine-tuning differ from those of the pre-training phase.
 For example, BERT is pre-trained on the SR task for \( (K=8, N_{\rm T}=16) \), and then fine-tuned on the MR and EE tasks for \( (K=6, N_{\rm T}=12) \).
 The experimental results are shown in Table \ref{fine:table::cross}.

-It can be observed that BERT, with the attention mechanism frozen, still demonstrates excellent performance during cross-task fine-tuning.
-The performance on all downstream tasks exceeds 95\%.
-This indicates that the `knowledge' learned by the MHA mechanism across different tasks is generalizable, which further validates the feasibility of the unified architecture design of UBERT.
+It can be observed that BERT, with the attention mechanism frozen, still delivers excellent performance during cross-task fine-tuning.
+Its performance exceeds $95\%$ across all downstream tasks.
+This indicates that the general knowledge learned by the MHA mechanism across different tasks is transferable, which further validates the feasibility of UBERT's unified architecture design.